Pronunciation of GIF

 The pronunciation of GIF, an acronym for the Graphics Interchange Format, has been disputed since the 1990s.
 Popularly rendered in English as a one-syllable word, the acronym is most commonly pronounced GHIF /gɪf/ (with a hard g as in gig) or JIF /dʒɪf/ (with a soft g as in gin), differing in the phoneme represented by the letter G. Many public figures and institutions have taken sides in the debate; Steve Wilhite, the computer scientist who created the Graphics Interchange Format, gave a speech at the 2013 Webby Awards arguing for the soft-g pronunciation.
 Others have pointed to the term's origin from abbreviation of the hard-g word graphics to argue for the other pronunciation.
 Some speakers pronounce GIF as an initialism rather than an acronym, producing /dʒiː aɪ ɛf/.

-The controversy stems partly from the fact that there is no general rule for how the letter sequence gi is to be pronounced in English; the hard g prevails in words such as gift, while the soft g is used in others such as ginger.
+The controversy stems partly from the fact that the pronunciation of an initial g is not standardized; the hard g prevails in words such as gift, while the soft g is used in others such as ginger.
 Linguistic analyses show no clear advantage for either phoneme based on the pronunciation frequencies of similar English words, and English dictionaries generally accept both main alternatives as valid.
 The pronunciation of the acronym can also vary in other languages.